 Metal thermometers are an affordable option, but they need to be calibrated daily in boiling water or the freezer.
 Delbridge prefers a digital thermometer, which guarantees temperatures without constant calibration.

-6. Packing Raw Meat With Raw Fruits and Vegetables
+10. You Pack Raw Meat With Raw Fruits and Vegetables

 Is it possible to pack raw meat and produce together without cross-contamination?
-"My advice is don't risk it.
-I don't think you should ever do it.
-It's not a good idea."
+"My advice is don't risk it," says Delbridge, adding, "It's not a good idea."

 Even if everything is in separate, sealed containers with produce on top, he says it's nearly impossible to guarantee that cross-contamination didn't occur somewhere in all of the packing, traveling and moving about.

 "Chicken has to be cooked to a higher temperature than beef; so if they touch, you won't be cooking beef to a high enough temperature."
 If you're already in the park reading this, his advice is to cook all meat to 165 degrees Fahrenheit for at least 15 seconds.

 Remember the last E.coli outbreak?
-The frequency of these alerts is a good reminder that sometimes, a little bit of dirt can do a lot of harm, says registered dietitian Kelly Plowe.
-Washing fresh produce can minimize the bacteria from soil, but if there's a recall, throw it out.
+The frequency of these alerts is a good reminder that sometimes, a little bit of dirt can do a lot of harm, Plowe says.

 Plowe recommends washing produce under running water and rubbing to remove any stubborn dirt, even if you're going to peel it, since slicing the skin pushes bacteria into the edible part of the fruit or vegetable.